aeolus-incubator/dev-tools/README.md

 database) and starts it up.
 There are a number of environment variables you may wish to define, otherwise they get the following
 defaults:

-  The user that owns the git checkouts, and that we use to run bundler, rake and rails commands (ultimately firing up conductor):

-    DEV_USERNAME=test

   Parent dir where the dev-tools puppet code gets checked out to: